SpencerMullen/MusicWebsite/README.md

 For my site, I developed it so that I was the only one making create, update, and delete operations on the entries because they were my reviews.
 Therefore, I am basically the only user (for now).
 This may change in the future if I decide to add support for other users being able to leave reviews on my site.
 Other users can still register but they have no commands.

 ## Potential Features
+- Infinite Scroll - Load entries by chunks to reduce frontend load
+- Save Scroll Position - Save the Scroll position so if the user goes back to the list page they are at the same place
 - Small/Large Entry Icons - Make checkmark on list app bar
 - UI Overhaul - Make better UI since it looks pretty basic
 - Helmet - Add more security